 Wind is one of the branded Mustang mares from the 3 Strikes Ranch seizure in Nebraska in 2009.
 She came to our sanctuary pregnant with Breeze.
 She had two companions, Fire and Earth.
 Earth gave birth to Sky, but Fire lost her foal to the stress of her journey to us.
 Wind is a very large mare and wild.
 She was not treated well by humans in the past and she will not make that mistake again.
 We allow her to be herself and we think apart from not being able to be released back into the wild, she is content.
 She lives with her two foals, Breeze and Rain.

-This is Cinder, rescued from the kill pen at Bastrop, Louisiana in September.
-She is a branded Mustang mare about 15 years old either sold at auction or delivered to the kill pen like so much trash.
-Cinder was on her way to slaughter as no one was going to bail a beat up, limping, wounded mare that looked as though she had either fallen in the truck and been trampled or possibly been used at a Mexican rodeo.
+This is Cinders, rescued from the kill pen at Bastrop, Louisiana in September, she is a branded Mustang mare about 15 years old either sold at auction or delivered to the kill pen like so much trash.
+Cinders was on her way to slaughter as no one was going to bail a beat up, limping, wounded mare that looked as though she had either fallen in the truck and been trampled or possibly been used at a Mexican rodeo.
 Once I’m able to read her brand her history will become clear.
-She is an absolute treasure, I can tell there was a time when someone loved her and possibly had high hopes for her before circumstances turned against her.
+She is an absolute treasure and has grown very attached to me and I her.
+I’d like to think there was a time when someone loved her and possibly had high hopes for her before circumstances turned against her.
 She will remain here the rest of her days, learning that love is all around her and she need never worry again.

-Gabby is a beautiful black/dark bay aged mare bought from a kill pen to be used as a parade horse in this years Mardi Gras.
-They used her so often with ill fitting tack ridden by an over weight drunk, by the time she was rescued she was covered in saddle sores.
+Gabby is a beautiful black 11 year old mare bought from a kill pen to be used as a parade horse in this years Mardi Gras.
+They used her so often with ill fitting tack ridden by over weight drunks, that by the time she was rescued she was covered in saddle sores.
 This is what happens to so many of these sentient beings, used and abused for entertainment.
-She is now living a serene and and quiet life with her new BFF.
+She is now living a serene and and quiet life at Sanctuary.
 She will never be anyone’s beast of burden again.
 I want to thank the Humane Society of Louisiana for making us aware of Gabby and all the other parade horses who have found wonderful homes.